UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 title:  What is an AI Agent?
 ---

-The prolific software developer and writer on AI-assisted coding, Simon Willison describes [AI agents](https://simonwillison.net/tags/ai-agents/) as "**LLMs calling tools in a loop to achieve a goal**".
+The prolific software developer and writer on AI-assisted coding, Simon Willison, describes [AI agents](https://simonwillison.net/tags/ai-agents/) as "**LLMs calling tools in a loop to achieve a goal**".
 It's a good definition, particularly if you are already familiar with the technical sense of the terms.